Kāwhia tamariki artwork presented to the king

 Reconstruction work is also taking place at two other Kāwhia Moana marae - Ōkapu and Mōkai Kāinga - so they can also be part of the celebrations next year.

-A feature of Waipapa Marae poukai was the presentation of a unique artwork to Kīngi Tūheita by Te Kura o Kāwhia tamariki.
+A feature of Waipapa Marae poukai was the presentation of a unique artwork to Kīngi Tūheitia by Te Kura o Kāwhia tamariki.

 The artwork is a collaboration between Te Kura o Kāwhia and Waipapa Marae Trust.